atlantistechnology/sdt-artifacts/README.md

 ## Installation

-If the Go language is installed on your system, you may install `sdt` by cloning its source repository, and installing the tool using `go install ./...`.
+If the Go language is installed on your system, you may install `sdt` by cloning its source repository, and installing the tool using `go install`.
 For example:

 ```bash
 % git clone https://github.com/atlantistechnology/sdt.git